Larry S. Gibson

 Larry S. Gibson (born March 22, 1942) is a law professor, lawyer, political organizer, and historian.
-He currently serves as a professor at the Francis King Carey School of Law in the University of Maryland, Baltimore; where he has been on the faculty for 38 years.
-Gibson currently serves as council for the firm of Shapiro, Sher, Guinot, and Sandler.
+He currently serves as a professor at the Francis King Carey School of Law in the University of Maryland, Baltimore; where he has been on the faculty for 50 years.
+Gibson serves as council for the firm of Shapiro, Sher, and Sandler.
 He was the principal advocate for the legislation that renamed Maryland's major airport, the Baltimore Washington International Thurgood Marshall Airport and published Young Thurgood: The Making of a Supreme Court Justice in 2012.

 Early life

 Gibson was born on March 22, 1942, in Washington, D.C.; his father worked as a janitor while his mother worked as a domestic worker and cook.
 The family would later move to Baltimore, where Gibson earned his high school diploma from Baltimore City College in 1960, where he was the first African American class officer.
 Gibson graduated from Howard University in 1964, where he served as student body president and was a member of Kappa Alpha Psi fraternity.
 He went on to attend Columbia University in New York, earning his law degree in 1967.